spotify/HubFramework/documentation/json-programming-guide.md

 Any JSON schema can be used with the Hub Framework, and each feature using the framework has the ability to define its own.
 This enables you to start using the Hub Framework without modifying any server-side system that produces the JSON that you're consuming, and also enables multiple teams working on the same application to potentially use different JSON schemas.

-For convenience; the Hub Framework ships with a default JSON schema, that is guaranteed to be synced across both iOS & Android.
+For convenience, the Hub Framework ships with a default JSON schema that is guaranteed to be synced across both iOS & Android.

 ## JSON schema hierarchy

-To match the content models that JSON data feeds into; each JSON schema that is used with the Hub Framework contains 3 **sub-schemas**.
+To match the content models that JSON data feeds into, each JSON schema that is used with the Hub Framework contains 3 **sub-schemas**.

 - `HUBViewModelJSONSchema` - for `HUBViewModel`.
 - `HUBComponentModelJSONSchema` - for `HUBComponentModel`.